ChrisTitusTech/linutil/README.md

 **Linutil** is a distro-agnostic toolbox designed to simplify everyday Linux tasks.
 It helps you set up applications and optimize your system for specific use cases.
 The utility is actively developed in Rust 🦀, providing performance and reliability.

+> [!NOTE]
-*Note:* Since the project is still in active development, you may encounter some issues.
+> Since the project is still in active development, you may encounter some issues.
 Please consider [submitting feedback](https://github.com/ChrisTitusTech/linutil/issues) if you do.

 ## 💡 Usage